 Finally, being a student is something you learn!
 There are ten competencies to be developed as a student.

+- Stratege the solution of the s

-• Time management
+- Time management

 - Concentration

 - Listening and note-taking

 - Active reading

 - Memorising

 - Preparing for an exam

 - Self-motivation

 - Working in teams

 - Making oral presentations

 - Completion of long assignments